JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure/ttn-bridge-upling-errorstate.png)

 The TTN node now simulates a machine which has stopped working.
-If this error is passed several times a minute, this is picked up by Stream Analytics.
+If this error is passed several times within two minutes, this is picked up by Stream Analytics.
 Let's check out the Azure Function

 ### Sending UWP app faults